jkb23/Kancl/readme.md

 JavaScript or TypeScript and you can find them in directory `src/test/cypress`.
 There are two ways that you can execute them.

-The first way is to run end-to-end tests in the terminal by running `mvn verify`.
-You can also invoke Maven phase `verify` from your IDE.
+The first way is to run end-to-end tests in the terminal by running `mvn integration-test`.
+You can also invoke Maven phase `integration-test` from your IDE (sometimes it is also called `verify`).
 You can inspect test failures by investigating the log, looking at screenshots and videos that capture what the test saw.
 You can find them in directories `src/test/cypress/screenshots` and `src/test/cypress/videos`.

 The second option is to work in Cypress UI, which will give you a faster feedback loop and more interactive way to investigate test failures.
 To install Cypress run `npm install`.